 The school’s Steam curriculum provides an innovative approach that differs from traditional education to its informal and transversal learning environment by showing how the scientific method can be applied to everyday life.
 Children learn computational thinking and its use for solving problems through their creativity.
-We focus on this type of experiential approach because personal experiences form and change our ideas and ways of thinking.
+We focus on this experiential approach because personal experiences form and change our ideas and ways of thinking.
 Tinkering is encouraged, meaning “think with your hands,” “learning by doing.”

 STEAM AND GIRLS

-Another stereotype is about girls’ relationship with science subjects; two ideas rarely put together which often discourages girls.
+Another stereotype is about girls’ relationship with science subjects; two ideas rarely put together, which often discourages girls.
 For example, Italy needs to overcome this gender gap because by looking at some statistics in 2017, only 12.6% choose scientific or technological subjects at university.